Walton County, GA

 Located just 30 miles east of Atlanta, Walton County (population ~96,700 in 2020) is a growing suburban and exurban hub within the Atlanta metro area, offering ample opportunity for commercial development.
 Let’s dive into the key drivers making Walton County an attractive target for CRE projects:

-• The Monroe Commercial Historic District, centered around Spring and Broad Streets, comprises 33 contributing buildings dating from the 1820s onward.
+The Monroe Commercial Historic District, centered around Spring and Broad Streets, features 33 contributing buildings dating from the 1820s onward.
+Anchoring the district is the Walton County Courthouse, an iconic Second Empire-style structure completed in 1883.

-• There are 29 commercial land listings in Walton County, with average parcel size 15.5 acres and average listing price around $1.56 M (~$101k/acre).
+Commercial land listings in Walton County, have an average parcel size of 15.5 acres and an average listing price around $1.56 M (~$101k/acre).
+Recent listings include:

 These diverse parcels are ideal for industrial parks, flex space, retail centers, healthcare, or office campuses.